atakigawa/ArduinoMidiPS2/README.md

 - Turn PS2 keyboards into MIDI controllers!
 - Able to connect up to 4 keyboards on the Arduino UNO

-This repository further adds some control change functionalities shown below.
+This repository further adds some control changes and miscellaneous functionalities shown below.

 ## Control Changes